Join us for one of the most unique and powerful education experiences in the world.

 The Class Afloat Foundation will announce the award recipients by March 1st, 2020.

-Young Sailor Scholarship
+Young Sailor Scholarships

 Class Afloat offers a limited number of ‘Young Sailor Scholarships’ to support students in the extraordinary educational experience of attending high school while sailing a majestic tall ship.
 Class Afloat Young Sailor Scholarships may be awarded to young sailors who best demonstrate the values of excellence, integrity, community, teamwork, accountability, respect, commitment and achievement in his or her sailing and academic life.